drhsqlite/fossil-mirror/www/rebaseharm.md

 ### <a name="comments"></a>7.3 Multiple check-ins require multiple check-in comments

-The more comments you have from a given developer on a given body of code, the more concise documentation you have of that developer’s thought process.
-To resume the bisecting example, a developer trying to work out what the original developer was thinking with a given change will have more success given a check-in comment that explains what the one check-in out of ten blamed by the “bisect” command was trying to accomplish than if they must work that out from the eleventh check-in’s comment, which only explains the “clean” version of the collapsed feature.
+The more comments you have from a given developer on a given body of code, the more concise documentation you have of that developer'as thought process.
+To resume the bisecting example, a developer trying to work out what the original developer was thinking with a given change will have more success given a check-in comment that explains what the one check-in out of ten blamed by the "bisect" command was trying to accomplish than if they must work that out from the eleventh check-in's comment, which only explains the "clean" version of the collapsed feature.

 ### <a name="cherrypicking"></a>7.4 Cherry-picks work better with small check-ins